What is the Criminal Justice Act (CJA) panel?

-Typically, it may take us approximately 10-30 days to process your voucher (assuming there are no problems with the voucher and depending on how long each judge may hold the voucher before the judge signs it to authorize payment.
-Once the judge signs it, that allows us to process the voucher for payment).
+Typically, it takes approximately 10-30 days to process a voucher (assuming there are no problems with the voucher and depending on how long each judge may hold the voucher before signing it to authorize payment).

-Yes, but you must submit a memorandum explaining why you are submitting your voucher more than 45 days after the completion of the case.
+Yes, but a separate memorandum must be submitted explaining why the voucher is being submitted more than 45 days after the completion of the case.

 I needed an interpreter present throughout all my meetings with my client and he submitted an invoice to me.
 Shall I pay the interpreter and claim it on my CJA 20?

 NO!!
-Interpreters and all other experts and other services (e.g. experts, psychologists, investigators, fingerprint analysis, etc.), are to be claimed on a CJA 21.
+Interpreters and all other expert services (e.g. psychologists, investigators, fingerprint analysts, etc.) are to be claimed on a CJA 21.

-Any claim for investigators, interpreters or other experts, that is more than $500, requires the approval of the court before the claim may be processed.
-If the claim is for more than $1,600, then circuit approval is needed.
+Any claim for investigators, interpreters or other experts, that is more than $800, requires the approval of the court before the claim may be processed.
+In the Southern District of Iowa, an ex-parte motion must be filed requesting advanced authorization.
+If the claim is for more than $2,400, then circuit approval is needed.